openshift/windows-machine-config-bootstrapper/tools/ansible/README.md

 ```
 $ ansible-playbook -i hosts tasks/wsu/main.yaml -v -e "{build_wmcb: True}"
 ```

+#### API rate limit exceeded error when running WSU
+WSU playbook uses GitHub API to fetch releases for WMCB.
+You might encounter API rate limit exceeded error while running WSU playbook in `TASK [Get release]`.
+The issue occurs due to GitHub rate-limiting unauthenticated requests at 60 requests per hour.
+As a workaround, wait for the rate-limit to reset (at most 1 hour) before running the playbook again.

 ### End to end testing
 The following environment variables need to be set for running the end to end tests of the playbook:
 - ARTIFACT_DIR